Azure/azure-powershell/src/ImageBuilder/README.md

 directive:
   # 1. Remove the unexpanded parameter set
-  # 2. For New-* cmdlets, ViaIdentity is not required, so CreateViaIdentityExpanded is removed as well
+  # 2. For New-*/Update-* cmdlets, *ViaIdentity is not required, *ViaIdentityExpanded is removed as well
   - where:
       variant: ^Create$|^CreateViaIdentity$|^CreateViaIdentityExpanded$|^Update$|^UpdateViaIdentity$
     remove: true